 - Mix the glutinous rice powder with a half cup of water to simmer and set aside.

-- Bathe the cabbage to salty water in a large bowl.
+- Bathe the cabbage in salty water in a large bowl.
 You will need to rub more salt and let it soak for about 3 hours.

 - Rinse the cabbage thoroughly about three times and leave it to drain the excess water.